 I have used a longitudinal contributions approach to explain my design experience and career trajectory and future plans.

 Contribution 1 - Bachelor of Science Thesis (Randomized controlled trial): I designed, conducted and analyzed a superiority, 3-arm, randomized clinical trial (RCT) that evaluated three different therapeutic exercise interventions for the management of chronic neck pain.
 I was the first person in my school to design and publish a randomized trial as an undergraduate student.
 This trial established that neck muscle flexor training was effective in alleviating neck pain and disability by a clinical important amount.
-This result in a primary publication on the trial outcome, 2 secondary manuscripts on prognostic factors that affect outcome, and 3 conference presentations.
+This resulted in a primary publication on the trial outcome, 2 secondary manuscripts on prognostic factors that affect outcome, and 3 conference presentations.
 Research on neck pain remains a theme in my program, and I have contributed to international efforts in establishing core outcome measures.

 Contribution 2 - Master Thesis (Prognosis cohort designs): I chose to investigate the factors that affect hand dexterity after a wrist fracture to address a substantial gap in knowledge on this important aspect of hand function.
 My studies indicated that hand dexterity improved rapidly between 3 and 6 months when people would be engaging in physical therapy, and then worsened by 1-year.
 Hand dexterity did not recover to the state of the uninjured hand even by 1 year.
 This suggests that future rehabilitation programs need to include dexterity assessment and training.
 This project resulted in 3 published manuscripts, and 2 presentations; and informed my PhD thesis.
 This work informed a current project developing online interventions for patients with these injuries.